orangetwo/orangetwo/README.md

 -->
 - 🔭 I am currently out of work
 - 🌱 I’m currently learning NLP
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Nothing
 - 🤔 I’m currently coding in Python(Other languages are too difficult)
 - 📫 How to reach me: leesifox@gmail.com
 - ⚡ Fun fact: Life is boring